Roi Cooper Megrue: Career

 The 1917 play Why Marry? was written by Jesse Lynch Williams.
 It won the first Pulitzer Prize for Drama, in 1918.
-It opened at the Astor Theatre on December 25, 1917 directed by Roi Cooper Megrue and produced by Selwyn & Co. in arrangement with Roi Cooper Megrue.
+It opened at the Astor Theatre on December 25, 1917, directed by Roi Cooper Megrue and produced by Selwyn & Co. in arrangement with Roi Cooper Megrue.
 It closed in April 1918 after 120 performances.
 It starred Beatrice Beckley, Edmund Breese, Walter Goodson, Nat C. Goodwin, Shelly Hull, Ernest Lawford, Richard Pitman, Lotus Robb, Harold West, Estelle Winwood.

 The 1918 play Where Poppies Bloom was adapted from Henry Kistemaeckers' Un Soir, au Front by Roi Cooper Megrue and produced by Albert H. Woods.
-It opened at the Theatre Republic on August 26, 1918 directed by Roi Cooper Megrue and closed in November of 1918 after 104 performances.
+It opened at the Theatre Republic on August 26, 1918, directed by Roi Cooper Megrue and closed in November 1918 after 104 performances.
 It starred Pedro de Cordoba, Will Deming, Paul Doucet, Laurence Eddinger, Jean Gautier, Alfred Hesse, Percival Knight, Frank Nelson, Marjorie Rambeau, Marcel Rousseau, Lewis Stone, Roy Walling.

 The 1918 play Tea for Three was directed by Roi Cooper Megrue.
 The 1927 (now lost) silent comedy movie Tea for Three was directed by Robert Z. Leonard and written by Garrett Graham, F. Hugh Herbert, Roi Cooper Megrue and Lucille Newmark.
 The film stars Lew Cody, Aileen Pringle, Owen Moore, Phillips Smalley, Dorothy Sebastian and Edward Thomas.
 The film was released on October 29, 1927, by Metro-Goldwyn-Mayer.

 The 1921 comedy Honors Are Even was written by Roi Cooper Megrue and produced by Selwyn & Co.
-It opened at the Times Square Theatre on August 10, 1921 directed by Roi Cooper Megrue and closed in October of the same year after 70 performances.
+It opened at the Times Square Theatre on August 10, 1921, directed by Roi Cooper Megrue and closed in October of the same year after 70 performances.
 It starred William Courtenay, Clifford Dempsey, Lola Fisher, Paul Kelly, Ambrose Martin, Henry Mowray, Horace Pollock, Laurence Redmond, Ralph Simone, Horace Sinclair, Mabel Stanton, Eleanor Woodruff, Boots Wooster.
 The play was Megrue's final Broadway credit; it was not well received by Dorothy Parker: "You couldn't find a sweeter, cleaner, more wholesome little comedy....nor a duller one."

 The 1925 play Venice for Two (from the French of Sacha Guitry) was written by Roi Cooper Megrue.
 It was his last work.